taosdata/TDengine/documentation/webdocs/markdowndocs/TAOS SQL.md

     ```
     If the table is created via [Super Table](), the schema can only be changed via STable.
 But for tables not created from STable, you can change their schema directly.

-**Tips**: You can apply an operation on a table not in the current DB by concatenating DB name with the character '.', then with table name.
-For example, 'demo.tb1' means the operation is applied to table `tb1` in DB `demo` although `demo` is not the current selected DB.
+**Tips**: You can apply an operation on a table not in the current DB by concatenating DB name with the character '.', then with the table name.
+For example, 'demo.tb1' means the operation is applied to table `tb1` in DB `demo` even though `demo` is not the currently selected DB.

 ## Inserting Records